Foodista Blog

 Ask what they would like to eat or if they can bring something.
 You may feel ungracious asking a guest to help with the meal planning or to bring a dish, but most vegetarians will be happy to lighten your load and relived to know that they have at least one thing on their plate.

 Make accommodations.
-You do not need to ensure that every dish meets your guests’ needs, but have enough dishes that do so your vegetarian guests leave as full and happy as the rest of the crowd.
+You do not need to ensure that every dish meets your guests' needs, but have enough dishes that do so your vegetarian guests leave as full and happy as the rest of the crowd.
 Simple tricks can make this easier.
 Cook some stuffing outside the turkey.
 Bake a plain yam in the oven with the candied yams.
-Swap out butter for olive oil.
-Make universally acceptable vegetarian dishes, like roasted root vegetables, stuffed pumpkin or an elegant salad.
+Make universally acceptable vegetarian dishes, like roasted root vegetables, stuffed pumpkin or a nice salad (see below).
 Even an act as simple as microwaving a Field Roast loaf goes a long way.
 Discretely point out to your guest what foods on the table fit their diet.

-A few meatless recipes for the Thanksgiving table:
+A laundry list of meatless recipes for the Thanksgiving table:

 Autumn Roasted Vegetables on Foodista